 - 1. Connect the primary incoming coaxial lead cable to ANT-1 MAIN on the TV back panel. - 2.
 For an optional secondary antenna source, connect an antenna (or cable) to ANT-2 AUX. - 3.
 If you have subscribed to a CableCARDTM service, the CableCARD can now be inserted into the CableCARD SLOT.
 Using a phillips screwdriver, remove the CableCARD cover screws.
 Insert the CableCARD, then replace the cover and screws.
+The top of the card should face in the direction the CARD TOP arrow indicates.

-Additional CableCARD information is on page 18.
+Additional CableCARD information is on page 20.